 Due to this, the same employees may get rewards repeatedly simply because they are more efficient and better performers.

-Organizations should consider additional factors, such as initiatives taken, process improvement, display of values, and innovation, when recognizing employees.
+When recognizing employees, organizations should consider additional factors, such as initiatives taken, process improvement, display of values, and innovation.

 This can help make the reward programs more inclusive and ensure greater participation from the workforce.